 We still have the technology platform on our horizon but that will be built quietly in the background, from our own savings.
 No VCs needed at this point.

-Voila, the "/make journal" is our way of documenting the results of generation 3.
+Voila, the "/made by Q" is our way of documenting the results of generation 3.

 Got feedback?
 Please leave a comment below and #GOexperiment with your learning ;)